Noé Perron: Career

-Early years
+Noé Perron began learning to skate in 2005.

 Ice dance with Terreaux for France

-Noé Perron began learning to skate in 2005.
 As a young ice dancer, he skated with Clémence Vitti and Clara Ekici.
 He teamed up with Lou Terreaux by 2016.
 Early in their career, the two were coached by Eric Le Mercier.

 Terreaux/Perron debuted on the ISU Junior Grand Prix (JGP) series in August–September 2018, placing eighth in Linz, Austria.
 They trained in Villard-de-Lans, coached by Karine Arribert-Narce, Violetta Zakhlyupana, and Vladimir Pastukhov.

 Terreaux/Perron retained the same coaches for the 2019–20 season.
 They had two JGP assignments, placing sixth in France and eighth in Russia.
 Silver medalists at the French Junior Championships, they were named in France's team to the 2020 World Junior Championships in Tallinn.
 The two finished fifteenth overall in Estonia after placing fifteenth in both segments.

 2021–22 season

 Terreaux/Perron made their senior international debut in October 2021, at the 2021 Master's de Patinage and 2021 Trophée Métropole Nice Côte d'Azur, where they finished sixth and eighth, respectively.
 Going on to compete on the 2021–22 ISU Challenger Series, the duo finished sixth at the 2021 CS Denis Ten Memorial Challenge.
 They would subsequently finish fifth at the 2021 Open d'Andorra.

 In December, the team finished sixth at the 2022 French Championships.
 They would then finish the season by winning bronze at the Bavarian Open in Oberstdorf, Germany.